Whole Body Screening MRI | $2,950 |

-Whole body screening MRI examination does not replace a dedicated scan of a specific area that your physician has a concern with.
+Whole Body Screening MRI examination does not replace a dedicated scan of a specific area that your physician has a concern with.
 If you have a known medical condition that requires specific imaging, you should arrange for dedicated imaging of that area.
-Whole body screening is a useful exam to give an overview of your general imaging health.
+Whole Body Screening MRI is a useful exam to give an overview of your general imaging health.

-A whole body screening MRI exam will include the following areas for assessment:
+A Whole Body Screening MRI exam of the Head and Torso will include the following areas for assessment:

 Head - A full routine head scan is performed, consisting of at least 5 different types of images to assess for overall brain health, ischemia, MS, tumors, stroke, traumatic brain injury, and many other conditions.